DNSCrypt/doh-server/README.md

 [![Rust](https://img.shields.io/badge/rust-%23000000.svg?style=flat&logo=rust&logoColor=white)](https://www.rust-lang.org/)
 [![Crates.io](https://img.shields.io/crates/v/doh-proxy.svg)](https://crates.io/crates/doh-proxy)

-A fast and secure DoH (DNS-over-HTTPS) and ODoH (Oblivious DoH) server.
+A fast and secure DoH (DNS-over-HTTPS), DoQ (DNS-over-QUIC), and ODoH (Oblivious DoH) server.

 `doh-proxy` is written in Rust, and has been battle-tested in production since February 2018.
-It doesn't do DNS resolution on its own, but can sit in front of any DNS resolver in order to augment it with DoH support.
+It doesn't do DNS resolution on its own, but can sit in front of any DNS resolver in order to augment it with DoH, DoQ, and ODoH support.

 ## Table of Contents